hyosubkim/NESC_3505_textbook/syllabus.md

 Details of the policies and how to access support are available on the [UBC Senate website](https://senate.ubc.ca/policies-resources-support-student-success/).

+## Land Acknowledgment
+UBC's Vancouver Campus is located on the traditional, ancestral, and unceded territory of the xʷməθkʷəy̓əm (Musqueam) people.The land it is situated on has always been a place of learning for the Musqueam people, who for millennia have passed on their culture, history, and traditions from one generation to the next on this site.

+To learn more about the relationship between the Musqueam people and UBC, you may find this [webpage](https://indigenous.ubc.ca/indigenous-engagement/musqueam-and-ubc/) helpful.

 ## Attribution
 Portions of this syllabus, most notably the Policies section, have been adapted from the syllabus for UBC's DSCI 100 course, which in turn is based on [UBC MDS Policies](https://ubc-mds.github.io/policies/) and [UBC's Campus-wide Policies and Regulations](https://vancouver.calendar.ubc.ca/campus-wide-policies-and-regulations).
 Information regarding DataCamp was adapted from Prof. Aaron Newman of Dalhousie University's [Neural Data Science course](https://neural-data-science.github.io/NESC_3505/).